raphink/Augeas-book/en/08-stock-modules-reference/01-chapter8.markdown

 Augeas comes with an extensive collection of lenses to parse common configuration files.
 This chapter will cover the most common of these lenses and provide a reference and examples for them.

 This list is not complete.
-The complete documentation of the modules can be obtained by building it from the Augeas source (see chapter 1).
+The complete documentation of the modules can be obtained by building it from the Augeas source^[See *installing Augeas* on page \pageref{sec:installing_augeas}].

 ## The Access Module